Enlargement of the European Union: Historical enlargements

+Membership of EU predecessors

 The European Coal and Steel Community (ECSC) was proposed by Robert Schuman in his declaration on 9 May 1950 and involved the pooling of the coal and steel industries of France and West Germany.
 Half of the project states, Belgium, Luxembourg, and the Netherlands, had already achieved a great degree of integration amongst themselves with the organs of Benelux and earlier bilateral agreements.
 These five countries were joined by Italy and they all signed the Treaty of Paris on 23 July 1952.
 These six members, dubbed the 'Inner Six' (as opposed to the 'outer seven' who formed the European Free Trade Association who were suspicious of such plans for integration) went on to sign the Treaties of Rome establishing two further communities, together known as the European Communities when they merged their executives in 1967.

 In 1962, Spain, ruled by the military dictator Francisco Franco, issued its first attempt to join the European Communities.
 Spanish Foreign Affairs minister Fernando María Castiella sent the request form to French Prime Minister Maurice Couve de Murville.
 This request was rejected by all the member countries in 1964; Spain was not a democracy at the time, and thus unable to enter the EEC.

 The Community did see some loss of territory due to the decolonialisation occurring in their era.
 Algeria, which was an integral part of France, had a special relationship with the Community.
 Algeria gained independence on 5 July 1962 and hence left the Community.
 There would be no further efforts at enlargement until the early 1970s.